TAIsRich/chuwa0403/ShortQuestions/hw1.md

 ### 9. What is maven role ? what it be used to do ?

 The essence of Maven is a project management tool that abstracts the project development and management process into a project object model (POM).
+It is easy to download add and remove the dependencies/libraries.
+It is be used to automate the building, testing, packaging, and management of Java-based projects.

 ### 10. What is the lifecycle of maven? could you tell me the details ?